hdShang/arxiv-daily/docs/cs-CV/2025-06-13/papers/250612258v1-egoprivacy-what-your-first-person-camera-says-about-you.md

 ---
 layout: default
-title: EgoPrivacy: What Your First-Person Camera Says About You?
+title: "EgoPrivacy: What Your First-Person Camera Says About You?"
 ---

 # EgoPrivacy: What Your First-Person Camera Says About You?